telefonicaid/iotagent-node-lib/doc/api.md

 -   `204` `OK` if successful.
 -   `404` `NOT FOUND` if one or several devices were not found in the database.
 Note that although a 404 error is returned the existing devices are deleted.
--   `500` `SERVER ERROR` if there was any error not contemplated above.
+-   `500` `SERVER ERROR` if there was any error not considered above.

 ## Miscellaneous API